 Law & Society Minor

-The law and society minor, offered as an activity of the Program on Ethics and Public Life, provides an opportunity for focused study of the interaction between law and society from an interdisciplinary perspective predominantly rooted in the social sciences and humanities: anthropology, comparative literature, economics, government, history, philosophy, psychology, science and technology studies, and sociology.
+The Law & Society Minor, offered as an activity of the Program on Ethics & Public Life, provides an opportunity for focused study of the interaction between law and society from an interdisciplinary perspective predominantly rooted in the social sciences and humanities: anthropology, comparative literature, economics, government, history, philosophy, psychology, science and technology studies, and sociology.
 A large selection of courses and on-campus events is available for completing the minor.
-The benefits of a student's participation depend on the particular courses and events selected, and the effort and interest invested.
+The benefits of a student’s participation depend on the particular courses and events selected, and the effort and interest invested.